WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

   single DOS server to store data for multiple DOS clients: each DOS client writes its data files into a separate directory.

-* APPEND is more similar HTTP's PUT command than to the FTP command combination of PASV and STOR.
+* APPEND is more similar to HTTP's PUT command than to the FTP command combination of PASV and STOR.
 It is used to append data to a file.

   The APPEND command includes an argument for the DOS server's file